DFFlanders/cloud-app-labs/team-setup.md

     - [ ] Load IRC channel #openstack ← to get help from wider OpenStack community.
  - @Brain, get your phone ready, (if in team of 4 you’ll be the one standing) -[ ]  Have your mobile phone camera and twitter ready! + #CloudApps #OpenStack

+ - [ ] Once your team is setup, get cloud accounts on two clouds.